microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 There are 2 main extensibility points in the active health check subsystem.

 #### IActiveHealthCheckPolicy
-[IActiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IActiveHealthCheckPolicy) analyzes how destinations responsed to active health probes sent by `IActiveHealthCheckMonitor`, evaluates active new health states of all the probed destinations and then assigns new values to their `DestinationInfo.Health.Active` properties.
+[IActiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IActiveHealthCheckPolicy) analyzes how destinations respond to active health probes sent by `IActiveHealthCheckMonitor`, evaluates new active health states for all the probed destinations, and then assigns new values to their `DestinationInfo.Health.Active` properties.
 As the final step, the policy must call `ClusterInfo.UpdateDynamicState` to rebuild the healthy destination collection based on the updated health states.
-A simple and obvious optimization can be applied here which is to skip setting `Health.Active` property value on those destinations where it has not changed from the last probing run.
+A simple optimization can be applied here which is to skip setting the `Health.Active` property value on those destinations where it has not changed from the last probing run, and to avoid calling `ClusterInfo.UpdateDynamicState` when no destinations have changed.

 The below is a simple example of a custom `IActiveHealthCheckPolicy` marking destination as `Healthy`, if a successful response code was returned for a probe, and as `Unhealthy` otherwise.